Management of Peripheral Intravenous Catheters Clinical Care Standard

-- For clinicians, the standard provides guidance on the ten evidence-based quality statements from the clinical care standard, Find out more about what the standard means for clinician's, as well as helpful resources including the IV-WISE discussion tool.
+- For clinicians, the standard provides guidance on the ten evidence-based quality statements from the clinical care standard.
+Find out more about what the standard means for clinicians, as well as helpful resources including the IV-WISE discussion tool.

 - For health service organisations, the standard describes key components of care that health services can use to guide practice and monitor improvements in care.
 Find out information about the clinical care standard, the NSQHS Standards and resources to support implementation.